MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

                 @affiliations
             ON @paperAuthorAffiliations._AffiliationId == @affiliations.AffiliationId;

-    // USQL has a maximum string size limitation of 131072 characters, which causes script errors for attributes that have a lot of values such as this.
+    // U-SQL has a maximum string size limitation of 131072 characters, which causes script errors for attributes that have a lot of values such as this.
     // To get around the issue we split the data into multiple buckets which will be output as separate columns in the final JSON output.
     @reducedPaperAuthorAffiliations =
         SELECT